 Various types of job duties that you are expected to perform by your employer should be included in your compensation.
 These can include tasks you are expected to do before or after clocking in or out, putting on and taking off a required uniform, and doing errands for your employer on your way to or from work, such as picking up needed work supplies.
 Additionally, if you are scheduled to work and you report in only to be sent home, you are entitled to be paid for half of your shift, ranging from two to four hours depending on the circumstances.

 Seek Recourse With Help from a Los Angeles Wage & Hour Attorney

 Wage theft results in substantial losses for workers of all kinds in all industries.
 Whether you are paid hourly, by salary, or through tips or commissions, you should be compensated for the work you perform according to California law.
 At Kingsley & Kingsley Lawyers, our mission is to fight for employees who have been harmed by violations of the wage and hour laws and all other state and federal employment laws.
+Using an employment attorney is one of the best steps you can take to help protect your future.
 If you have been subjected to any type of wage loss, let us help you pursue the justice you deserve.